thomazyazima/thomazyazima.github.io/week-1/6-tracking-changes/README.md

 ## Summary

 Git works by following all of the changes in the files inside a git tracked folder.
 The save point in git is called a commit.
 Think of a commit like a checkpoint in a video game.
 It is a point where you can go back to and look at the state of the files at that commit.
-Just like in a video game if you die to a boss or make the wrong decision, you can go back to the checkpoint.
+Just like in a video game if you die at a boss or make the wrong decision, you can go back to the checkpoint.
 This saves the pain of starting over from the beginning.
 A commit is your safety net if you accidentally introduce bugs in your code.
 You can revert to a working state while you debug your code.
 It is a great idea to commit often to create more frequent save points to fall back on.

 ## Releases